romanglo/multiple-writing-style-detector/README.md

 ## Acknowledgements

+In some scripts, we were helped other sources.
+At the top of that scripts, you can find credit and link to the sources.

-Big thanks for Prof. [Zeev Volkovich](mailto:zeev53@mail.ru) for his assistance in the implementation and understanding process.
+Additionally, big thanks for [Prof. Zeev Volkovich](mailto:zeev53@mail.ru) for his assistance in the implementation and understanding process.